We harness knowledge to improve lives around the world

 - Harnessing the best in knowledge and innovation to support implementation of children and young people’s human rights

 - Working with international, national and local partners in academic institutions, professions, government and non-governmental organisations

-- The Children’s Legal Centre will be a Wales-wide, bilingual service providing information and access to legal advice and representation for children and young people, contributing anonymised data and insights derived from service provision to the Observatory’s bank of research evidence, and advocating for reform in law, policy and practice.
-This project is Paul Hamlyn Funded and will be launched in August 2017.
+- The Children’s Legal Centre is a Wales-wide, bilingual service providing information and access to legal advice and representation for children and young people, contributing anonymised data and insights derived from service provision to the Observatory’s bank of research evidence, and advocating for reform in law, policy and practice.
+This project is Paul Hamlyn-funded and will be launched in August 2017.